harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/run-a-drone-plugin-in-ci.md

 A Drone Plugin is a Docker container that performs a predefined task.
 Plugins are essentially templated scripts that can be written in any programming language.
 The Drone community maintains an [extensive library](https://plugins.drone.io/) of plugins for specific CI workflows.
 You can customize and extend your build processes using existing plugins or [write your own](https://harness.io/blog/continuous-integration/write-first-plugin-for-cie/).

 This topic describes how to set up and run Drone Plugins in your CI pipelines.
-You can also use [GitHub Action plugin](../../ci-technical-reference/ci-github-action-step.md) and [Bitrise plugin](../../ci-technical-reference/ci-bitrise-plugin.md) steps to run GitHub Actions and Bitrise Integrations in your CI pipelines.
+You can also use [GitHub Action plugin steps](../../ci-technical-reference/plugin-steps/ci-github-action-step.md) and [Bitrise plugin steps](../../ci-technical-reference/plugin-steps/ci-bitrise-plugin.md) to run GitHub Actions and Bitrise Integrations in your CI pipelines.

 ## Before You Begin